Yanto3528/micro-ui/README.md

 # Getting Started

-The React UI components library based on theme settings are designed to be easy to customize and save a lot of time for new AIA projects.
+Micro UI are a ReactJS component library built to be customizable and easy to use which saves a lot of time when starting a new project.

 ## Installation